Anyone care to take a wild guess on what camera this might be?

 Taken by one of Victorian pioneers of photography, Henry Peach Robinson of Tunbridge Wells, the image is made from two separate negatives illustrating a scene from a poem by Tennyson.

-The Lady of Shallot is… Continue
+The Lady of Shallot is set to go on an international exhibition which… Continue

 Added by Michael Wong on October 10, 2010 at 21:54 —